monad-brett/Grants-Program/applications/Monad-Application.md

 ## Additional Information :heavy_plus_sign:

 **How did you hear about the Grants Program?** Mintbase Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.
+Mintbase directly as introduced by NEAR.

 Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

 - Work you have already done.
 - If there are any other teams who have already contributed (financially) to the project.
 - Previous grants you may have applied for.
+- We have already received grants from NEAR $75k, Google Cloud for Startups $200k+ and Celo Camp $20k